Sasmita-sahoo-2004/hello-world/README.md

 # hello-world
-it is a demo repo
+It is a demo repo.